haman1/TodoAPI/README.md

 # TodoAPI
-A Todo API using the Django Rest Framework

-A RestAPI with CRUD functionality
+A RestAPI with CRUD functionality that Creates,Reads,Deletes  a list of Todos
-Create,Read,Delete Todos